chinapedia/wikipedia.abstract.en/Page/Connected_space.md

 A topological space is said to be LOCALLY CONNECTED AT A POINT _x_ if every neighbourhood of _x_ contains a connected open neighbourhood.
 It is LOCALLY CONNECTED if it has a base of connected sets.
 It can be shown that a space _X_ is locally connected if and only if every component of every open set of _X_ is open.

 Similarly, a topological space is said to be if it has a base of path-connected sets.
 An open subset of a locally path-connected space is connected if and only if it is path-connected.
 This generalizes the earlier statement about R^(_n_) and C^(_n_), each of which is locally path-connected.
 More generally, any topological manifold is locally path-connected.
-Topologists_(warsaw)_sine_curve.png Locally connected does not imply connected, nor does locally path-connected imply path connected.
+Locally connected does not imply connected, nor does locally path-connected imply path connected.
 A simple example of a locally connected (and locally path-connected) space that is not connected (or path-connected) is the union of two separated intervals in $\R$, such as (0, 1) ∪ (2, 3).

 A classical example of a connected space that is not locally connected is the so called topologist's sine curve, defined as $T = \{(0,0)\} \cup \{(x,\sin\left(\tfrac{1}{x}\right):x \in (0,1] \}$, with the Euclidean topology induced by inclusion in $\R^2$.

 Set operations

-Union_et_intersection_d'ensembles.svgThe INTERSECTION of connected sets is not necessarily connected.
+The INTERSECTION of connected sets is not necessarily connected.

 The UNION of connected sets is not necessarily connected.
 Consider a collection {X_(i)} of connected sets whose union is X = ⋃_(i)X_(i).
 If is disconnected and U ∪ V is a separation of (with U, V disjoint and open in ), then each X_(i) must be entirely contained in either or , since otherwise, X_(i) ∩ U and X_(i) ∩ V (which are disjoint and open in X_(i)) would be a separation of X_(i), contradicting the assumption that it is connected.